This post is also available in: Svenska

 You can definitely transmit the virus while you are vomiting and experiencing diarrhea.
 A general recommendation worth following is that you should stay home from school and work until 48 hours after symptoms disappear.
-However, it is worth knowing that the stomach virus can be excreted into the stool a long while after symptoms disappear.
+However, it is worth knowing that the stomach virus can be present in the stools a long while after symptoms disappear.
 But there is nothing you can do about that.

-If you experience intense vomiting, diarrhea and fever, the diagnosis is not so difficult.
+If you experience intense vomiting, diarrhea and fever, the diagnosis is quite obvious.
 It is gastroenteritis.
-If the child only has diarrhea and fever but no vomiting, it is also likely to be gastroenteritis.
+If your child only has diarrhea and fever but no vomiting, it is also likely to be gastroenteritis.

 If it’s only vomiting, it can be gastroenteritis, but not necessarily.
 If you were exposed to gastroenteritis and the vomiting comes suddenly, perhaps along with a fever, then it is probably a viral stomach infection.

-Watch out for the vomiting and headache combination.
+Watch out for the combination of vomiting and headache.
 Certainly, headaches can be a symptom of dehydration due to gastroenteritis, but it can also be a sign of elevated pressure in the brain.
 So if the headache is a distinctive symptom – seek a doctor urgently for assessment.

 An isolated case of vomiting can be gastroenteritis, but it’s hard to know.
 You can make an overall assessment of the circumstances when deciding how long you isolate the child from kindergarten, etc.